NEFM-TUDresden/gmshModel/docs/examples/randomInclusions3DCylinder.rst

 Random distribution of cylindrical inclusions in a box-shaped domain
 ====================================================================

-This example shows the generation of a an RVE with randomly placed, cylindrical inclusions.
+This example shows the generation of an RVE with randomly placed, cylindrical inclusions.
 The basic procedure of the model an mesh generation are pointed out and the resulting mesh is visualized.
 For the example, only the standard configuration is used.
 However, in order to show all available options - user